 Women with frequent bladder infections may recognize characteristic symptoms that suggest another episode.

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the burning or pain during urination and the tests that may need to be done (see Table: Some Causes and Features of Painful Urination ).
+What they find during the history and physical examination often suggests a cause of the burning or pain during urination and the tests that may need to be done (see table Some Causes and Features of Painful Urination Some Causes and Features of Painful Urination ).

 Doctors may ask whether similar symptoms have occurred in the past.
 Doctors ask about symptoms that may accompany the pain and provide clues to the cause.
 For example, doctors may ask whether

 The urine is bloody, cloudy, or foul smelling

 Potential irritants have been applied to the genitals

 A bladder catheter has recently been inserted or another urinary tract procedure has been done